 Unlike some cities, Climax isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Climax are a mix of both white- and blue-collar jobs.
 Overall, Climax is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Climax who work in office and administrative support (17.74%), business and financial occupations (17.74%), and law enforcement and fire fighting (14.52%).

-Climax is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Climax doesn't have a public transportation system that people use for their commute.

 In Climax, just 8.46% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.